About Early College & Dual Enrollment

 Through a deep and strategic partnership with local colleges and universities, Holyoke High School students are able to earn high school and college credits in a challenging, yet highly supportive environment.
 This experience provides students with an understanding of college-level work, reduces the time and cost of earning college credits, and increases the likelihood of students completing a college degree.
 Tuition, fees, and transportation are all provided.

 Eligible students in grades 10-12 (must apply in ninth-grade)

 In this program, sophomore students take their first college courses at Holyoke High School.
-In their junior and senior years, they will take courses on the main HCC campus.
+In their junior year, students have the option of taking college courses at Holyoke High School or taking courses on the main HCC campus.
+Senior year students take courses on the HCC campus with other HCC students.
 This program is aligned with the high school’s theme-based academies.
 Tuition, fees, books, and transportation are all provided.
 All credits earned are transferable to most four-year Massachusetts public colleges and universities.
 Students are supported through mentoring, tutoring, and an early college readiness class (AVID).

 Eligible students in grades 11-12 (students apply on a semester basis with their counselors)

-HHS currently has relationships with HCC, STCC, UMASS and Westfield State and our students may apply to take a Dual Enrollment class at any of these colleges.
-Courses are taught during the day at these college campuses.
+HHS currently has relationships with HCC, STCC, UMASS, and Westfield State.
+Holyoke High School students may apply to take a Dual Enrollment class at any of these colleges.
+Courses are taught during the day at these college campuses, or online.
 If you wish to take a class at a different college or university, you must apply directly to that institution.

 Early college program offered through Westfield State University to eligible high school juniors and seniors.
 These courses for 11th-grade students are co-taught during the day at Holyoke High School by a high school faculty member and a WSU professor.
 12th-grade students take classes at WSU.
 Students who complete this program get priority enrollment at Westfield State.
 Tuition, fees, and transportation are all provided.